clearlinux/how-to-clear/04-mixing.md

 Similarly, zero packs define an update from one version to another, but the source version is always zero.
-Since the zero release contained no files the zero pack contains all full files present in the target version.
+Since the zero release contained no files, the zero pack contains all full files present in the target version.

 ## Mixing

-The `mixer-tools` suite software is what generates the update server content.
+The `mixer-tools` suite software generates the update server content.
 It does this using the following inputs:

 * The Clear Linux OS official software update content
-* Local Bundle definitions
+* Local bundle definitions
 * Local RPM files

 This is exactly how the Clear Linux OS team generates the official